anantdevcs/A-eal-Time-Facial-Emotion-Recognition-Desktop-App-using-CNN/README.md

 # A-Real-Time-Facial-Emotion-Recognition-Desktop-App-using-CNN
-A simple facial emotion detection app build using the dataset from the following kaggle challenge---
+A simple facial emotion detection app trained on the  Kaggle’s FER2013 dataset